-The word "Caratage" like the Arabic word "Kharoub" (Carob) Drink Seller in Egypt (photo above) - is derived from root word "Carubis" (Carob seeds) which was used in Mesopotamia (modern day Iraq) as a measure of weight.
+The percentage measurement of the gold purity is called "Caratage" and comes from the Arabic word "Kharoub" (Carob) derived from the root word "Carubis" (Carob seeds) which were used in Mesopotamia (modern-day Iraq) as a measure of weight.
+(Bet you didn't know that!)

-If you have decided to get physical and invest in gold Jewelry, the gold purity of your item is an important consideration.
+Decided to get physical and invest in gold Antique Jewelry?
+Then the gold purity of your item is an important consideration.
 It is a measure of the item's quality and value.
 Terms that designate the gold purity are the words: carat or karat. (correct symbol: K or kt)

 The letters: K or kt indicates the percentage of gold present in the gold alloy, with 24 karats being the highest, i.e., Pure gold.

-The word "karat" is derived from the fruit of the carob tree.
+The word "carat" is derived from the fruit of the carob tree.
 Ahhhh Ha!
 Here is the confusion!
 The same root word has been applied for both purity measurement and weight measurement.

 The seed of the plant was called "carubis" in Mesopotamia and was used as a unit of weight measurement (mass, i.e., NOT purity).
 This unit of mass measurement was based on the carob seed, which had an approximate weight of around 0.2 grams.
 It was first used in Mesopotamia, now modern Iraq, to weigh gold, pearls, gemstones and everything that was deemed small and precious.